This section provides requirements and general recommendations for storage, CPU, memory, and link bandwidth sizing.

 - The secondary node is elected as the HA primary.
 The witness host sends updates to the new primary, followed by the acknowledgment from the primary that the ownership is updated.
 Each component update requires 1,138 bytes.

-- When the update is completed, quorum is formed between the secondary host and the witness host, allowing the VMs to have access to their data and be powered on.
+- When the update is completed, a quorum is formed between the secondary host and the witness host, allowing the VMs to have access to their data and be powered on.

 - The failover procedure requires enough bandwidth to allow for the ownership of components to change within a short interval of time.